How to Bake Sourdough in a Loaf Pan – Step-by-Step

 Baking sourdough in a loaf pan, instead of a Dutch oven, is a simpler method, especially for beginners.
 The loaf pan shapes the bread perfectly, making it easy to slice for sandwiches or toast.
 Plus, it’s easier to manage in your home kitchen.
 After trying it, I found that baking homemade sourdough bread in a loaf pan is both delicious and hassle-free.
 If you’re searching for an easy sourdough loaf pan recipe, this method is perfect for you too!

-How to Make Sourdough Bread in a Loaf Pan: Step-by-Step Guide
+How to Bake Sourdough in a Loaf Pan (Step-by-Step)

 how to bake sourdough bread in a loaf pan step by step